Fred Vinson (American football)

-Fred Vinson (born April 2, 1977) is a former American football cornerback.
+Fred Vinson (born April 2, 1977) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Vanderbilt Commodores.

-He is the cousin of National Football League (NFL) safety Corey Chavous and is also related to Barney Chavous, former defensive end/defensive tackle for the Denver Broncos.
+He is the cousin of NFL safety Corey Chavous and is also related to Barney Chavous, former defensive end/defensive tackle for the Denver Broncos.

-High school & college
+Early life and college

 When he was ten years old, Vinson competed in the Utah Junior Olympics, where his 40-yard dash time was 2/100ths behind the national best.
 He attended North Augusta High School, where he was an All-Area and All-Conference selection after recording ninety-nine tackles as a senior.
 He attended Vanderbilt University, where he played every game as a freshman, starting one and garnering thirty tackles.
 The following season, he won a full-time starting job and had a career-high fifty-three tackles, thirty-nine of them solo.
 In 1997, his total increased to forty-eight tackles, with forty-four of them solo.
 He began his senior season as the starter for Vanderbilt, but was injured in an early contest, forcing him to miss the rest of the season.

-Pro career
+Professional career

-Despite the injury, Vinson was selected in the second round with the 47th overall selection in the 1999 NFL Draft by the Green Bay Packers.
+Despite the injury, Vinson was selected in the second round with the 47th overall selection in the 1999 NFL draft by the Green Bay Packers.
 He played as a nickelback and had nineteen tackles and two interceptions.
 After one season with the Packers, he was traded to the Seattle Seahawks for running back Ahman Green and a fifth-round draft pick.
 Vinson suffered a torn ACL during the preseason in a pickup basketball game and was forced to miss the season.
 After another injury the following offseason, he was released.
 He attempted a comeback with the Carolina Panthers, but did not a play a game.

 He played in the Arena Football League with the Carolina Cobras.
 He had eighteen tackles, but did not play in the league again following the folding of the Cobras.